siddhartha-gadgil/DeptWeb/_auto-seminars/2013/2013-3-28-atreyee-bhattacharya-iisc.md

 date: 2013-3-28
 speaker: "Atreyee Bhattacharya IISc, Bangalore"
 title: "On an ODE related to the Ricci flow"
 time: "4:00 pm- 5:00 pm"
-venue: "Department of Mathematics, LH-III"
+time: "Department of Mathematics, LH-III"
 ---
 We discuss two topics in this talk.
 First we study compact Ricci-flat 4- manifolds without boundary and obtain pointwise restrictions